What Is the Process of Roof Replacement?

 Reliable contractors will detail everything in writing.
 Here’s a clear guide on what should be included in a roofing estimate.

 Permitting is non-negotiable.
-Florida law requires roofing contractors to secure permits, and each municipality may have slightly different specifications.
-These adhere to Florida Building Code, including wind uplift protections and fastening patterns to meet hurricane standards in applicable zones.
-Reputable roofing professionals will also have active licenses you can verify through the Florida Department of Business & Professional Regulation.
+Florida law requires roofing contractors to secure permits, and each municipality may have slightly different specifications outlined in Florida roof repair building codes.
+These adhere to the Florida Building Code roofing wind uplift requirements published by the Florida Building Commission, including fastening patterns designed to meet hurricane standards in applicable zones.
+Reputable roofing professionals will also have active licenses you can verify through the Florida Department of Business & Professional Regulation contractor license search portal.

 Make sure anyone you hire checks out on your roofing contractor checklist for Florida.
 It’s your first step toward a safe, code-compliant roof.